nezaj/instant-llm-guides/guides/006_instaql.md

 ### NOT Operator

-Match entities where a field doesn't equal a value:
+Use `not` to match entities where an attribute doesn't equal a value:

 ```typescript
 // ✅ Good: Find todos not assigned to "work" location